 It just is.
 Sometimes life gets so busy and we lose track of the last time we actually sat down and had a focused conversation.
-As a wife and the one that the little ones call Mommy, I am guilty of putting my marriage on the backburner and focusing on the kids way too much.
-And let me tell you, fellow Momma, we can’t do this for too long before it robs us of our intimate connection.
+As a wife, and the one that the littles call Mommy, I am unfortunately guilty of putting my marriage on the backburner and focusing on the kids.
+And let me tell you, fellow Momma, we can’t do this for too long before it robs the foundation of our relationship out from under us.

-I created these conversation starters for couples to help all of us get back on track learning about each other, and bulding intimacy.
-I know we need it, and if you are here reading this, then you need it too.
+I created these conversation starters for couples to help get you back on track through learning about each other, and bulding intimacy.

 - Describe what love is to you.